nameh99/zener/README.md

 # CTF-Website

-Hackers University "capture the flag" website frontend (HTML + CSS + Javascript) with uncomplete backend using PHP.
+Hackers University "capture the flag" website frontend (HTML + CSS + Javascript) with incomplete backend using PHP.
 With some challenges and security mechanisms integrated.

 **#IMPORTANT#**
-Big thanks to lakshya-ctf, I used thier design on my work ,but I done some changes to the design and add backend (PHP) "not complete" plus my own challenges
+Big thanks to Lakshya-ctf, I used their design on my work, but I made some changes to the design and added backend (PHP) "not complete" plus my challenges